adoniramj/swapi-api-call/README.md

 # SWAPI API call

 SWAPI API call using Promise.all.
-Creates a server using node.js to request data to all the starship pages.
+Creates a server using node.js to request data for all swapi starship data

 ### System dependencies
 * node.js